bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 {% include message_box.html type="important" title="Building the app" content="You can only publish an app in Ship if it's built in a Workflow that is exposed to Ship.
 The Workflow must contain the **Xcode Archive & Export for iOS** Step and the **Deploy to Bitrise.io** Step."%}

-To configure publishing an iOS app to App Store Connect (formerly known as iTunes Connect), you can:
+To configure publishing an iOS app to App Store Connect (formerly known as iTunes Connect), you have to:

 * Choose the provisioning profiles and code signing identities to be used.
 * Set the app specific password.
 * Set the Apple Developer Account email.
-* Set the App SKU.
+* Set the [App SKU](https://help.apple.com/app-store-connect/#/dev219b53a88): this is a unique ID you give to your app for internal tracking.
+It's not visible to customers.

 Once you configured publishing for the app, you do not have to set these options every time, only if you want to change some of them.